drslump/Spec-PHP/README.md

     pear channel-discover hamcrest.googlecode.com/svn/pear
     pear install hamcrest/Hamcrest

+Install Spec for PHP

+    pear channel-discover pear.pollinimini.net
+    pear install drslump/Spec

-Checkout a copy of _Spec for PHP_ in your computer and do a test run:
+You can also get the latest version by checking a copy of the repository in your computer.

+To do a test run, simply checkout the repository to get the tests directory and run the following commands:

     cd tests/
     phpunit AllTests.php

 Also try the custom cli runner:

-    ./spec4php.php tests
+    spec4php tests

 ## Example